Call of Duty Vanguard Always Crashing? Here’s how to fix

 HDR Settings

-1. First of all, open up the Start Menu and search for Device Manager and then open it up.
+1. Open the Start Menu, search for Device Manager, and open it.

 Opening up Device Manager